scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 All authors should check to be sure their acknowledgements are included!
 Karen will help with this for Glotzer peeps.

-We would like to thank Kelly Wang for contributing the concept and content of Figure 1.
+We would like to thank Kelly Wang for contributing the concept and content of Figure :ref:`overview`.
 We would also like to thank NumFOCUS, whose staff have provided the signac project with helpful advice on open-source governance, project sustainability, and community outreach.
 (Who/what else should we thank besides our respective funding sources / grants?)